JosephineHalbach/JosephineHalbach/README.md

 <br><br>

 **Cyber Security Consultant | New Horizons
-- Conducting comprehensive risk and vulnerability assessments to identify and evaluate potential weaknesses in networks, applications, and infrastructure
+- Conducting comprehensive risk and vulnerability assessments to identify and evaluate potential weaknesses in networks, applications and infrastructure
-- Developing a product vision including business plans, market analysis, and pilot projects in the area of threat detection and incident response
+- Developing a product vision including business plans, market analysis and pilot projects in the area of threat detection and incident response
-- Acting as a central point of contact between security architecture, development, and compliance to create clarity and alignment
+- Acting as a central point between security architecture, development and compliance to create clarity and alignment
-- Agile mindset & continuous improvement: regularly reviewing, retrospectives, and data-driven adjustments to iteratively optimize security features
+- Agile mindset and continuous improvement: regularly reviewing, retrospectives and data-driven adjustments to iteratively optimize security features
 - Planning and implementing technical security solutions such as firewalls, IDS/IPS, SIEM, EDR in cloud and on-premises environments
 - Advising clients on compliance topics such as GDPR, ISO 27001, NIS-2, BSI standards, DORA
 - Conducting awareness workshops and training to sensitize employees to security threats